wacncontent/CustomizeTool/output/articles/cloud-services/storage-nodejs-use-table-storage-cloud-service-app.md

 ## Stopping and Deleting Your Application

-After deploying your application, you may want to disable it so you can avoid costs or build and deploy other applications within the free trial time period.
+After deploying your application, you may want to disable it so you can avoid costs or build and deploy other applications within the trial time period.

 Azure bills web role instances per hour of server time consumed.